-The St. Augustine Easter Parade, is the nation's second oldest Easter Parade.
-The Parada de los Caballos y Coches (Parade of Horses and Carriages) has celebrated Easter annually since 1956.
-This is a real hometown parade that welcomes visitors to join in the community's celebration of the history and culture of the nation's oldest city.
+St. Augustine's Easter Parade, is the nation's second oldest Easter Parade.
+The Parada de los Caballos y Coches (Parade of Horses and Carriages) has commemorated the Easter holiday every year since 1956 in the Nation's Oldest City.

-Spectators line the streets to watch the marching bands, floats, drill teams, the Easter Bunny, clowns, the Royal Family, Imperial Storm Troopers, and the city's carriage horses wearing their Easter hats.
+Spectators line the streets to watch the marching bands, floats, and drill teams as well as clowns, the Royal Family, Imperial Storm Troopers, the Easter Bunny, and the city's carriage horses wearing their Easter hats.
 Trophies are presented to winners in four categories.

-The St. Augustine Royal Family will lead the parade followed by their entourage, bands, locally-made parade floats, pirates, festival representatives along with the Easter Bunny to round out the parade.
+The St. Augustine Royal Family will lead the parade followed by their entourage, bands, locally made parade floats, pirates, and festival representatives along with the Easter Bunny to round out the parade.